November 3, 2006

 Surprisingly, it was sugar that proved to be critical.

 Humans have a universal taste for sugar.
-Thus, almost any amount
+Thus, almost

 that is produced will be consumed.
-But, historically Europeans considered
+But, historically Europeans

 it a rare spice.
-In the New World, Europeans discovered an ideal location
+In the New World, Europeans discovered an ideal

 for growing sugar.